 - 1. A blood relative with a mutation in a known cancer susceptibility gene, OR. - 2.
-A blood relative with a mutation in a hereditary cancer syndrome gene found on tumor testing who is unable to undergo germline testing, OR

-At least one blood relative with a history of breast cancer diagnosed at 50 years or younger

-- 3. At least one blood relative diagnosed with triple negative breast cancer OR bilateral breast cancer OR two separate breast primaries, at any age - 4.
-At least one blood relative with any of the following cancers, diagnosed at any age: - a. male breast cancer - b. epithelial ovarian cancer, fallopian tube, or primary peritoneal cancer - c. pancreatic adenocarcinoma - d. prostate cancer (metastasis or high-grade diagnosis not required) - e. two close relatives with any combination of breast, ovary, pancreas, or prostate cancers - At least 5% mutation probability using a validated risk tool (eg. Tyrer-Cuzick v8, BRCAPro, or CanRisk). - 6.
-A reported history of Ashkenazi Jewish ancestry with at least one first or second-degree relative with an HBOC cancer (eg. breast, ovarian, pancreas, or prostate cancer) at any age. - 7.
-The member has a personal or family history suggestive of a rare hereditary cancer syndrome that does not fall into the above criteria.
+A blood relative with a mutation in a hereditary cancer syndrome gene found on tumor testing who is unable to undergo germline testing, OR - 3.
+At least one blood relative with a history of breast cancer diagnosed at 50 years or younger - 4.
+At least one blood relative diagnosed with triple negative breast cancer OR bilateral breast cancer OR two separate breast primaries, at any age - 5.
+At least one blood relative with any of the following cancers, diagnosed at any age: - a. male breast cancer - b. epithelial ovarian cancer, fallopian tube, or primary peritoneal cancer - c. pancreatic adenocarcinoma - d. prostate cancer (metastasis or high-grade diagnosis not required) - 6.
+At least two close relatives on the same side of the family with any combination of breast, ovary, pancreas, or prostate cancers - 7.
+At least 5% mutation probability using a validated risk tool (eg. Tyrer-Cuzick v8, BRCAPro, or CanRisk). - 8.
+A reported history of Ashkenazi Jewish ancestry with at least one first or second-degree relative with an HBOC cancer (eg. breast, ovarian, pancreas, or prostate cancer) at any age. - 9.
+The member has a personal or family history suggestive of a rare hereditary cancer syndrome that does not fall into the above criteria AND provider submits documentation of current NCCN criteria for evaluation.
 Examples: Li-Fraumeni syndrome (TP53), Peutz-Jeghers syndrome (STK11), or PTEN Hamartoma Tumor syndrome (aka Cowden syndrome, PTEN). - a.
-Combination of any two of the following in a patient or close relative: macrocephaly, cerebellar tumors or adult Lhermitte-Duclose disease, autism spectrum disorder, intellectual disability, macular degeneration of the glans penis, one ganglioneuroma or at least two hamartomas of the GI tract, follicular thyroid cancer, breast cancer, endometrial cancer, or two or more trichilemmomas, oral papillomatosis, verrucous facial papules, or palmoplantar keratoses. - b.
-Close relative with acute lymphoblastic leukemia (ALL), soft tissue or bone sarcoma, brain cancer, chorioid plexus carcinoma, rhabdomyosarcoma, or adrenocortical carcinoma.
+Features suggestive of PHTS: macrocephaly, cerebellar tumors or adult Lhermitte-Duclose disease, autism spectrum disorder, intellectual disability, macular degeneration of the glans penis, one ganglioneuroma or at least two hamartomas of the GI tract, follicular thyroid cancer, breast cancer, endometrial cancer, or two or more trichilemmomas, oral papillomatosis, verrucous facial papules, or palmoplantar keratoses. - b.
+Features suggestive of Li-Fraumeni syndrome: Close relative with acute lymphoblastic leukemia (ALL), soft tissue or bone sarcoma, CNS cancer, chorioid plexus carcinoma, rhabdomyosarcoma, or adrenocortical carcinoma.